 About

-I am Senior Director and Chief Security Researcher at JD.com Group, with a focus on building large-scale security, risk control, and AI-driven defense capabilities.
-I founded Xiezhi Security Lab (also known as Dawn Security Lab) and now also lead advertising and marketing risk control initiatives, covering advanced security research, advertising anti-fraud, threat intelligence, strategic security infrastructure, and AI for security.
+I am Senior Director and Chief Security Researcher at JD.com Group, where I founded Xiezhi Security Lab (also known as Dawn Security Lab), covering advanced security research, threat intelligence, and strategic security infrastructure.
 I also serve as a doctoral management trainee mentor and TGT (Tech Genius Team) mentor at JD.com, supervising multiple PhDs and top technical talents.

 Previously, I led Pinduoduo's security team and built its security infrastructure from the ground up.
 Before that, I was at the Keen Security Lab of Tencent, focusing on cutting-edge vulnerability research and mobile security.
 I am the winner of Pwn2Own 2016, Mobile Pwn2Own 2016 and 2017, having successfully pwned the newest macOS and Android systems and earning the Master of Pwn title.
 I was an early founding member of Blue Lotus, Asia's first CTF team to reach the DEF CON Finals, and a founding member of Zhejiang University's AAA CTF Team and Cybersecurity Association.